dialogbrain MCP server

 Returns: overall_score (0-1), is_disqualified, disqualify_reasons, individual scores, and a verdict string.
 Endpoint: https://api.dialogbrain.com/mcp

-- group_discovery_join - Join a group and start syncing its messages to your inbox.
-The group must be in your discovery list (use group_discovery.search or group_discovery.add first).
+- group_join - Join a group and start syncing its messages to your inbox.
+The group must be in your discovery list (use group.search or group.add first).

 What this does: